 AVH map: SA distribution map (external link)

 Twiner or spreading shrub with sessile, linear-lanceolate leaves to 65 mm long and 10 mm wide, both surfaces of mature leaves glabrous or with scattered hairs.
 Inflorescence terminal cymes with bell-shaped purple flowers.
 This subspecies differs from the other subspecies found in South Australia by having an ovary that is densely villous, sometimes showing only at the apex whereas Billardiera cymosa ssp. pseudocymosa has an ovary that is glabrous, rarely with a few scattered hairs.
 Flowering between November and January.
 Fruits are a cylindrical drupe, green and hard when immature and soft and dark purple when ripe.
-Seeds are dark brown flat reniform seeds to 3 mm long and 2 mm wide covered in rounded projections. (papillose) Seed embryo type is linear, underdeveloped.
+Seeds are dark brown, flat, reniform to 3 mm long and 2 mm wide covered in rounded projections (papillose).
+Seed embryo type is linear, underdeveloped.

 Seed collection and propagation

 Collect seeds between December and March.
 Pick mature fruits that are soft or have hard brown seeds inside.
 Clean ripe fruit as soon as possible as it will go hard if left to dry too long.
 Rub the fruits in water with your hands to dislodge the seeds from the fruit.
 Pour the mixture into a sieve to separate the seeds from the flesh.
 Place the wet seeds in a tray lined with paper and leave to dry for 1 to 2 days.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From three collections, the seed viability was high, ranging from 85% to 95%.
+Seed viability is usually high.
 This species has physiological dormancy that need to be overcome for the seed to germinate.